Learn more about this card and find out how you can apply here.

 - Broad 2% Category.
 Don’t overlook this card’s 2% category.
 Every dollar you spend at the grocery store earns 2% cash back, with no limits or restrictions.
 If you prefer cooking at home to dining out, Savor has you covered.

 - No Foreign Transaction Fee.
 Savor doesn’t charge a foreign transaction fee.
 For cardholders who regularly venture outside the United States, this is a great way to save on international travel.

 - Redeem Cash Back in Any Amount.
 You don’t have to wait to clear a cash back threshold to redeem your hard-won rewards.
 No matter how much or how little you have in your rewards account, you can pull the trigger and claim your cash whenever it suits you.

-- Solid Mastercard-Backed Benefits.
+- Solid Mastercard- and Capital One-Backed Benefits.
 This card’s World Elite Mastercard benefits are great for frequent travelers and shoppers – basically, anyone who occasionally makes large purchases at home or on the road.
-It’s rare to encounter a no-annual-fee card with such nice benefits.
-Most World Elite Mastercard products carry annual fees north of $50.
+The Capital One benefits, such as VIP or exclusive musical event access, are quite generous as well.